DHS Hurricane 3 | The Ultimate Review

 Perhaps what is more enticing about H3, is its price tag.
 Coming in at around $25 it blows its main competitors out of the water.
 Many of us have become accustomed to paying around $70 per sheet, so $25 is a welcome change.
 In terms of value for money, you really can’t do much better than DHS Hurricane 3.

 A particular negative you need to be aware of when purchasing H3 is that it needs adequate care.
 Standard rubbers are not very tacky so rubber care is less important.
 However, Hurricane 3 is a very tacky rubber.
-Dirt, dust, and whatever else it makes contact with is attracted to the surface, and if this is not removed it significantly reduces the lifespan of the tackiness of the rubber.
+Dirt, dust, and whatever else it makes contact with is attracted to the surface, and if this is not removed it significantly reduces tackiness and therefore the lifespan of the rubber.

 Hurricane 3 is also a less forgiving rubber than most.
 You have to adapt your strokes for looping and smashing which may feel unnatural at first.
 As stated earlier, you really have to put in a lot of effort to open up this rubbers speed.
 This is highly taxing on the body and makes it more difficult to reset to the ready position, potentially leaving you vulnerable to counters.

-The tackiness of the rubber also makes it highly reactive to incoming spin.
+The tackiness of the rubber also makes it very reactive to incoming spin.
 This could pose an issue when playing with particularly spinny players or anyone with tricky serves.

-Furthermore, an argument could be made for a lack of speed.
+Furthermore, you could make the argument for a lack of speed.
 But DHS makes it clear that H3 focuses on a better balance with control.
 If you are seeking super pacey rubbers, I would look elsewhere.

 Players reap the benefits of the rubber’s versatility on their forehand and when a smash presents itself, they twiddle their bat to their tensor rubber for the smash.
 It’s quite the strategy and very popular amongst the top Asian players.

-Alternatively, you can opt for power loops from a height to bypass this issue.
+Alternatively, you can opt to use power loops from a height to bypass this issue.

 DHS, or Double Happiness, is a table tennis manufacturer based in Shanghai.
 Formed in 1959, DHS took just one year to get its table tennis balls officially approved by ITTF.
 Since this date, its balls have been a mainstay in international competitions.